aeturrell/coding-for-economists/intro.md

 Every page with code can be downloaded and run as a Jupyter notebook--just click <i class="fas fa-download"></i> at the top of the page and select '.ipynb'.

 Most pages with code can be run in Google Colab --just click <i class="fas fa-rocket"></i> at the top of the page and select 'Colab'.
 ```

-## Reading guide

-You can read this book in any order depending on your experience.
-Check the section headings and numbered chapter headings to find out what would be most valuable for you.

 ## Contributing